pmcgleenon/ddsketchy/README.md

 # dd-sketchy

 This is a Rust implementation of the [DDSketch](https://arxiv.org/pdf/1908.10693.pdf) quantile sketch algorithm.
-DDSketch is a fully-mergeable quantile sketch with relative-error guarantees and is extremely fast.
+DDSketch is a fully-mergeable quantile sketch with relative-error guarantees.

 # dd-sketchy Features

 * Implements the DDSketch algorithm with configurable relative error guarantees
 * Optimized for high-throughput data collection scenarios
 * Designed for distributed systems with efficient sketch merging

-## Implementation Details

-dd-sketchy is built with performance and reliability in mind:

-* Efficient logarithmic binning scheme
-* Automatic memory management with configurable thresholds
-* Configurable error bounds for different use cases

 ## Usage